AdobeDocs/audience-manager.en/help/using/features/destinations/people-based-destinations-authentication.md

 # Authentication with People-Based Platforms {#authentication-with-people-based-platforms}

-This page contains guidance on how to configure and manage the integration between Audience Manager and people-based platforms.
+This page contains guidance on how you can configure and manage your integration between Audience Manager and people-based platforms.

 >[!NOTE]
 >This is a mandatory step for People-Based Destinations, regardless of your implementation scenario.